osmcode/node-osmium/README.md

 ## Should you use node-osmium?

 If you want top performance use libosmium directly in C++.
 These node-osmium bindings, due to the expense of passing objects from C++ to Javascript, are much slower than working in C++ directly.
 Consider `node-osmium` only for small extracts and prototyping.
-For large extracts or planet processing we recommend not use these bindings and rather to use the [libosmium C++ API](http://docs.osmcode.org/libosmium-manual/).
+For large extracts or planet processing we recommend leveraging the [libosmium C++ API](http://docs.osmcode.org/libosmium-manual/) instead of using node-osmium.

 ## Is node-osmium actively developed?